• Skip to primary navigation

 How to Make the Crispiest Fried Chicken

-This fried chicken recipe is so good it’s dangerous.
-I promise that once you try this method, you will never go back to frying chicken any other way.
 Having the ability to make fried chicken whenever you want at home is indeed a superpower that everyone around you will notice. 👀

-If you’d like to learn a superpower today read on, because I’m about to share all the secrets I know.
+If you’d like to learn a superpower today read on because I’m about to share all the secrets I know.

 If you’ve been following along on this blog you know that simple is more often than not, the best.
-And here’s another great example.
-There’s no fancy additive, or special machine to make the best fried chicken.
-All you need is buttermilk, flour, a little cornstarch and some spices to get the best fried chicken.

-Time is a big factor in this recipe and it’s really important.
-In order to achieve supreme fried chicken deliciousness we need to marinate the chicken overnight in buttermilk.
-We marinate the chicken overnight for two reasons.
-The first is to allow the salt to properly the season chicken meat to its core which will make the chicken tastier and juicier.
+The first is to allow the salt to properly season chicken meat to its core which will make the chicken tastier and juicier.

 The second reason is that buttermilk has tenderizing effects on the meat which helps to break down the chicken and make it more delicious.
 Most importantly the buttermilk makes the crispiest fried chicken batter.